sasankauppu3/ML-Implementations/README.md

 # ML-Implementations
-Homeworks from Unsupervised Data Mining Coursework which consisted of Machine Learning Algorithm implementations and understanding of Data Science problems in daily scenarios
+Homeworks from Unsupervised Machine Learning Coursework which consisted of Machine Learning Algorithm implementations and analyzing of Data Science problems in daily scenarios.

 DATASETS used for this courses are -